grimoire/mmdetection-to-tensorrt/README.md

 # MMDet to tensorrt

 This project aims to convert the mmdetection model to tensorrt model end2end.
-Support fp16, int8(experiment), batch input, dynamic input shape.
 Focus on object detection for now, instance segmentation will be added in future.

-Tested on:
-- torch=1.6.0
+support:
-- tensorrt=7.1.3.4
+- fp16
-- mmdetection=2.3.0
+- int8(experiment)
-- cuda=10.2
+- batched input
-- cudnn=8.0.2.39
+- dynamic input shape

 Any advices, bug reports and stars are welcome.
-If you find any error, please report in the issue.

 ## Requirement